-In the space dimension $d=2$ that we consider, the point-to-plane partition function $Z_N^{\beta,\w}\coloneqq Z_N^{\beta,\omega}(0)$ converges a.s.\ to \(0\) as \(N\to\infty\) \emph{for any fixed disorder strength $\beta > 0$}, and it does so exponentially fast, as shown in \cite{Lac10a}.
-Its exponential decay rate to \(0\) is called (up to a sign) the free energy (or pressure) and it is defined as
+In the space dimension $d=2$, the point-to-plane partition function $Z_N^{\beta,\w}\coloneqq Z_N^{\beta,\w}(0)$ converges a.s. to \(0\) as \(N\to\infty\) \emph{for any fixed disorder strength $\beta > 0$}, and it does so exponentially fast, as shown in \cite{Lac10a}.
+Its exponential decay rate to \(0\) is called (up to a sign) the free energy (or pressure) and is defined as

 where the limit is known to exist a.s. and in \(L^1(\PP)\), see e.g. \cite[Thm.~2.1]{Com17}.
-We point out that free energy is related to some localization properties of the polymer, see e.g.\ \cite{CH06,CSY03}.
+We point out that the free energy is related to localization properties of the polymer, see e.g.\ \cite{CH06,CSY03}.

 It was shown in~\cite{Lac10a} that \(\tf(\beta)<0\) for any \(\beta>0\) with some explicit bounds; a few years later, \cite{BL17} refined the bounds and showed that